Shaker Heights Public Library is an equal opportunity employer.

 Q: What are all the steps involved with applying for a job?

 - Submit an application and resume.
-If you are applying for a page position you do not need to submit a resume.
+If you are applying for a library aide position you do not need to submit a resume.

 - If selected for an interview, you will be contacted via email or phone.

 - If offered a position, an offer is made and is contingent upon passing a background check and verified references.